w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account-signer.md

 ---
-title: How to Add Your Ledger Account (Signer)
+title: How to Add Your Ledger Account (Developer Signer)
 description: "Learn how to connect your Polkadot Ledger account to the Polkadot Developer Signer"
 ---